-This MIB collects system messages generated by Cisco MDS SAN-OS.
+This MIB collects system messages generated by Cisco MDS NX-OS or SAN-OS.
 These messages are typically sent to a syslog server.
 Use this MIB to retrieve SYSLOG-MIB system messages.

 CISCO-SYSTEM-MIB

 This MIB provides Cisco-defined extensions to the MIB-II systemGroup.